 Sure Start Children's Centres are set up in different ways and have different resources available to them.
 The Sure Start Children's Centres may sit outside the local authority (for example, a commissioned Third Sector organisation).
 There may be particular key policies, plans or documents that commissioners require centres top provide as evidence.
-When an organisation goes for assessment against these standards, NAFIS will ensure that the assessor accommodates these differences and assesses a Children's Centre accordingly.
+When an organisation goes for assessment against these standards, the assessor accommodates these differences and assesses a Children's Centre accordingly.